F-Sossi/Lab3_CSS_555/README.md

 checkout branch: git checkout <name of branch>
 Push branch to repo (so we can all see it): git push --set-upstream origin <name of branch>

+NOTE: to check which branch you are on: git staus

 Merging:

 go to branch in github (drop down where it says main)